okTurtles/sbp/README.md

 Wouldn't it be great if these *English intensions* were somehow represented at the very lowest level of our operating systems?

-If we could peer into an operating system and see, instead of hexidecimals and symbols like `rs_stired`, `_0x`, `1 ???  (in logd)  load address 0x1006c8000 + 0xef40  [0x1006d6f40]`, we could see exactly what it was doing at any given moment, in English?
-It would become trivial to monitor what a program was doing, and restrict its behavior at a granular level.
+If we could peer into an operating system and see, instead of hexidecimals and symbols like `rs_stired`, `_0x`, `1 ???  (in logd)  load address 0x1006c8000 + 0xef40  [0x1006d6f40]`, we could see exactly what it _intended to do_ at any given moment, in something resembling English?
+It would become trivial to monitor a program, and restrict its behavior at a granular level.

 ### SBP: Selector-based Programming